SpamScope/spamscope/README.md

  - **topology.max.spout.pending**: Apache Storm framework will then throttle your spout as needed to meet the `topology.max.spout.pending` requirement
  - **topology.sleep.spout.wait.strategy.time.ms**: max sleep for emit new tuple (mail)

-If you don't enable Apache Tika, Thug and VirusTotal, could use:
+If you don't enable Apache Tika, Thug and VirusTotal, you could use:

 ```
 topology.tick.tuple.freq.secs: 60